tvjg/iswitchw/README.md

 * Click a title to activate a window with the mouse
 * Any other typing should be passed through to the search

+By default, iswitchw is restricted to a single instance and hides itself from the tray.
+Run the script again at any time to replace the running instance.
+If you want to quit the script entirely, activate iswitchw with `Win + Space` and then press `Alt + F4`.

+If you want iswitchw to run when Windows starts, make a shortcut to the iswitchw.ahk file in the folder `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup`.
+See [here][start-on-boot] also.

 ### Options

 User configurable options are presented at the top of the ahk script.